-- Don't allow an engine to idle for an extended period of time. - When driving to and from loading or unloading areas, personnel must: - Operate at safe speeds as conditions permit, not to exceed 15 MPH or posted speeds. - Observe established driving patterns within aisle ways. - Never attempt to pass other vehicles. - During the process of loading or unloading, personnel must exercise extreme caution to avoid vehicle body side, roof or undercarriage contact with the railcar or trailer.
-This is achieved by driving down the center at speeds that prevent vehicle bounce.
-Speeds must not exceed 5 MPH. - Loading ramp angles must not exceed 4 degrees for rail and 11 degrees for haulaway.
+During the process of loading or unloading, personnel must exercise extreme caution to avoid vehicle body side, roof or undercarriage contact with any hard surface.
+This is achieved by driving through the center at speeds that prevent vehicle bounce.
+Loading ramp angles must not exceed 4 degrees for rail and 11 degrees for haulaway.
+Speed restriction applies going over bridge plate's in-between railcars as well.